What Causes Caulk to Fail and How to Fix It.

 Cohesive failure is when the caulk line cracks or tears down the center.

-The caulk bead is sticking to the back of joint, as well as the sides, and the caulk can’t stretch correctly.
-Avoid this by inserting backer rod (foam rope, widely available at hardware stores) into any joint that is 1/4″ wide and 1/2″ deep or larger.
+Caulk can fail when the bead sticks to the back of the joint and the side, and the caulk can’t stretch correctly.
+To avoid this, insert backer rod (foam rope) into any joint 1/4″ wide or larger.

-If the surfaces the caulk was applied to undergo extreme or sudden movement, it can cause the caulk to get stressed.
-It relieves that stress by splitting down the middle.
-This is often the case with caulk applied indoors during the winter, before the heat is turned on.
-When the heat is turned on, it causes the surfaces to move a lot and quickly, stressing the caulk line and causing some splits.
+As a result of extreme or sudden movement, caulk can get stressed on surfaces.
+It relieves itself by splitting down the middle.
+This is often the case with caulk applied indoors in the winter before the heat is turned on.
+When the heat is turned on, the surfaces move rapidly, stressing the caulk line and causing some splits.

 Cause #4: Too little caulk applied

-For each instance, the solution is the same:
+For each example, the solution is the same:

 - Where the caulk has split, release the pressure by slitting open the tear with a razor blade.